Software Development Life Cycle (SDLC) Best Practices for Intent Architect Users

 If you have custom modules which you wish to distribute and don't want to go the UNC Path route, you can host your own Module Server to distribute your modules, this is very analogous to setting up a custom NuGet hosting solution for distributing your own NuGet packages.

-For more information on deploying a Module Server, read further here.
+For more information on deploying a Module Server, refer to the Module Server article.

 Configure your Development Environment

-When working with Intent Architect there are some best practices we recommend for configuring your development environment, these are detailed here.
+When working with Intent Architect there are some best practices we recommend for configuring your development environment, these are detailed in the Intent Architect Development Environment Setup article.